Azure/azure-signalr/docs/faq.md

 You can find the details about how do we calculate these metrics [here](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-messages).

-In the overview blade of Azure SignalR Service resources, we have already chosen the approperate aggregation type for you.
+In the overview blade of Azure SignalR Service resources, we have already chosen the appropriate aggregation type for you.
 And if you go to the Metrics blade, you can take the aggregation type [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported#microsoftsignalrservicesignalr) as a reference.

 <a name="service-mode"></a>